Affordable daycare grants for single moms

 Affordable Daycare Assistance For Single Mothers

 Childcare and daycare costs have risen significantly over the last six years.
-It isn’t easy to find an affordable DayCare for Single Mothers!
+It isn’t easy to find affordable DayCare for Single Mothers!

 Most parents surveyed (72%) in the Cost of Care Survey say they spend 10% or more of their total household income on child care.
 About 55% of families say they spend at least $10 000 a year on childcare which is not affordable for most single moms.
 In the U.S., childcare is more than the typical cost of college tuition, which is approximately $9000.